ivomarvan/quick_faces/README.md

 - add different types **of landmarks predictors (detectors)**
     - **Combination of 3 shape predictors from library dlib** From models for the whole face and separately user-trained models for the left and right part of the face Select the best in each image.
 - add image processor, wicht adds legend (information about all processes) to the each image
+- and more .... :-)